 Reading of Scripture

-- Understands men and women to be created without functional distinction.
+- Egalitarians understand men and women to be created without functional distinction.
 Equality of being is evident from both genders being in the image of God.
 Equality of function is evident from both genders being given the responsibility to rule over creation.

-- Highlights examples of female leadership throughout Scripture: Miriam (Exodus 15) and Huldah (2 Kings 22) served as prophetesses; Deborah (Judges 4-5) served as a judge; significant counter-cultural treatment of women by Jesus (Samaritan woman as first evangelist, first resurrection appearance to women, women held out as example of faith); women allowed to prophesy in church (1 Cointhians 11:5).
-Argues for Priscilla as leading house-church (Acts 18:26); sometimes argues Junia (Romans 16:7) was an apostle.
+- Egalitarians highlight examples of female leadership throughout Scripture: Miriam (Exodus 15) and Huldah (2 Kings 22) served as prophetesses; Deborah (Judges 4-5) served as a judge; significant counter-cultural treatment of women by Jesus (Samaritan woman as first evangelist, first resurrection appearance to women, women held out as example of faith); women allowed to prophesy in church (1 Corinthians 11:5); argues for Priscilla as leading house-church (Acts 18:26); sometimes argues Junia (Romans 16:7) was an apostle.

-- Views central result of redemption as a community without ethnic or gender distinctions (Galatians 3:28).
+- Egalitarians view one of the central results of redemption as a community without ethnic or gender distinctions (Galatians 3:28).

-- Understands restrictions on women (1 Timothy 2:13-14; 1 Corinthians 11:8-9) as applying to specific cultural setting rather than teaching universal truth.
+- Egalitarians understand restrictions on women (1 Timothy 2:13-14; 1 Corinthians 11:8-9) as applying to a specific cultural setting rather than teaching a universal truth.

 - Sometimes uses a “progressive hermeneutic” to understand Scripture: Early church began a process of changing cultural norms (slavery, treatment of women) that is meant to continue throughout church history, eventually exceeding explicit commands in Scripture.
-Slavery is often cited as clearest example of this.
+Slavery is often cited as clearest example of this progression.

 For more information on this view: Christians for Biblical Equality.
 An egalitarian organization with the following motto, “Advancing a biblical foundation for gift-based rather than gender-based ministry and service.”